catseye/Treacle/README.markdown

 pattern.

-Context rewriting also deconstructs the conventional concept of the variable, splitting it into a name and a wildcard.
+Context rewriting also deconstructs the conventional concept of the variable, splitting it into a _name_ and a _wildcard_.
 Any pattern or subpattern may be named, not just wildcards.
 Even holes may be named.
 At the same time, wildcards, which match arbitrary terms, may occur unnamed.
 Upon a successful match, only those terms which matched named patterns are recorded in the unifier.

-Further, each rule in Treacle may contain multiple terms (replacements) on the right-hand side of a rewriting rule, and each of these may have its own name.
-When the term undergoing rewriting (called the subject) is rewritten, each named replacement is substituted into the subject at the position matched by the part of the pattern that is labelled by that same name.
+Further, each rule in Treacle may contain multiple terms (_replacements_) on the right-hand side of a rewriting rule, and each of these may have its own name.
+When the term undergoing rewriting (called the _subject_) is rewritten, each named replacement is substituted into the subject at the position matched by the part of the pattern that is labelled by that same name.

-Lastly, replacements may contain special atomic terms called newrefs.
+Lastly, replacements may contain special atomic terms called _newrefs_.
 When a newref is written into the subject, it takes the form of a new, unique symbol, guaranteed (or at least reasonably assumed) to be different from all other symbols that are in, or could be in, the